 Upon receipt of the vote by mail ballot packet, follow all instructions on how to vote and return the ballot to the County Clerk’s Office.
 Returned ballots by mail must be postmarked by midnight on the day before the election and received within 14 days after the election.
 Voted ballots personally delivered to the County Clerk’s Office by the voter must be received no later than Election Day before 7:00 P.M.
 A voter may authorize any person to return their ballot to the County Clerk’s office as long as the voter has signed the affidavit on the ballot envelope affirming that authorization was given to deliver the ballot.

-If you want to check to see where your vote by mail ballot is and has it been counted, you can use our Vote by Mail Ballot Lookup tool.
+If you want to see if your vote by mail ballot has been received and if it has been counted, you can use our Vote by Mail Ballot Lookup tool.
 Click here to check it out.

 Members of the Uniformed Services and their family members or U.S. citizens residing overseas whose last known address is in Macoupin County and wish to vote by mail may do so by completing and mailing an FPCA (Federal Post Card Application).
 By completing this application, you will automatically be sent a vote by mail ballot for one calendar year.